-If you are planning to build a custom log or timber frame home, selecting the right windows is a critical decision.
-Windows are one of the most important design elements of your home and should integrate with its overall look and feel.
+If you are planning to build a custom log or timber frame home, then selecting windows is a critical decision.
+Windows are one of the most important design elements of your home.
+They should integrate with the home’s overall look and feel.
 The selection of windows will have a major impact on the energy efficiency and performance of the home.
-And, windows, the cost of which can vary greatly depending on quality and style, make up a significant percentage of your home’s cost.
+As a result, windows, the cost of which can vary greatly depending on quality and style, make up a significant percentage of your home’s cost.

 There are a number of styles and types of windows.
 Here are a few terms that might help you when researching windows.